Webhooks

 Step 2: Click New webhook.

-Step 3: Provide a webhook name and confirm if this applies to all clients or a specific one(s).
-Click Continue.
+Confirm if this applies to all clients or a specific one(s).

 When activated, this test initiates a series of checks to ensure everything functions correctly.
 First, the button verifies that the provided URL is valid and accessible and no redirect occurred.
 It checks that the domain resolves correctly and that the endpoint responds with a 200 OK